OJOetw/life-countdown/README.md

 # life-counter

-it is a counter for someone who always feel anxiety about the draining life.
+It is a counter for those who always feel anxiety about the draining life.

-use the options 1 to 4 to select a function.
+Use the options 1 to 4 to select a function.

-please don't forget to live the life meaningfully.
+Don't forget to live the life meaningfully.

 ----
 ojoetw